Data Centers in MoCo: We Need a 2 Year Pause

 Data Centers are among the most water-intensive land uses ever proposed for a suburban county.
-Potable water is required to constantly cool computing equipment.
+Potable water is required to constantly cool computing equipment - not to mention concerns like outsized power use, noise and air quality.
 Currently data centers are not in the zoning code.
-Recently proposed ZTA 26-01 would allow them in industrial zones of the County (2000 acres) but needs amendments to address water use, noise, power use and air quality.
-Click "start writing" to urge the council to pass strong amendments.
+Recently proposed ZTA 26-01 would allow them in industrial zones of the County (2000 acres, properties in every council district) but needs time to add amendments to address water use, noise, power use and air quality.

 More and more alarming facts are surfacing about data centers in general and the 5 proposed data centers in Dickerson specifically: